estuary/flow/site/docs/reference/Connectors/capture-connectors/amazon-s3.md

 ## Configuration

-There are various ways to configure and implement connectors.
+There are various ways to configure connectors.
 See [connectors](../../../concepts/connectors.md#using-connectors) to learn more about these methods.
-The values and code sample in this section provide configuration details specific to the Amazon S3 source connector.
+The values and YAML sample in this section provide configuration details specific to the Amazon S3 source connector.

 :::tip
 You might organize your S3 bucket using [prefixes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-prefixes.html) to emulate a directory structure.
-This connector can use prefixes in various ways, giving you precise control over how datasets are captured into Flow.
+This connector can use prefixes in two ways: first, to perform the [**discovery**](../../../concepts/connectors.md#flowctl-discover) phase of setup, and later, when the capture is running.

-You can specify a prefix in the endpoint configuration to limit the overall scope of the capture within your bucket.
+* You can specify a prefix in the endpoint configuration to limit the overall scope of data discovery.
-You'll also specify prefixes on a per-binding basis, allowing you to map each prefix to a distinct Flow collection.
+* You're required to specify prefixes on a per-binding basis.
+This allows you to map each prefix to a distinct Flow collection, and informs how the capture will behave in production.

-Alternatively, you can capture the entire bucket by omitting `prefix` in the endpoint configuration and setting `stream` to the name of the bucket.
+To capture the entire bucket, omit `prefix` in the endpoint configuration and set `stream` to the name of the bucket.
 :::

 ### Values